 Our services include analysis of plant material for bacterial, fungal, viral, and nematode pathogens as well as the identification of insect pests.
 All diagnoses include appropriate control measures when available.

 For proper diagnosis, specimens must be received in good condition and should contain enough material.
-Hand-deliver samples if possible, or send them by the fastest means available.
 Include accompanying information (such as photos, etc.) regarding the symptoms that are of particular concern to you.
-Federal Express, UPS, and Priority Mail through the U.S. Postal Service deliver directly to the building.
+Hand-deliver samples, if possible, or send by the fastest means available (Federal Express, UPS, and/or Priority Mail through the U.S. Postal Service) directly to the building.

 Specimen Submission Guidelines

-Fill out the Plant diagnostic submission form (English), Formulario de envio de muestras (Español), or the Insect Identification form as completely as possible.
+Complete the Plant Diagnostic Clinic Submission Form (o Formulario de Envio de Muestras), or the Insect Identification form as completely as possible.
 This form must accompany each specimen sent to the lab.
 The information supplied will allow a more thorough and accurate diagnosis.
 Include your phone number and e-mail, so we may contact you for further information or inform you of the diagnosis.
 Each diagnosis includes a written report with pest management strategies that are research based and environmentally appropriate for the situation.
 Process time ranges from 7-10 business days, depending on the sample.

 Please do not send plants that are completely dead.
 Please do not send soil alone: we do not test soil for fungal or bacterial pathogens.